 Broker-dealers ("BDs")

-The rules applicable for broker-dealers, investment advisers ("IAs") and Commodity Futures Trading Commission ("CFTC") regulated entities are record-keeping rules and related interpretation and guidance over third-party providers of electronic storage, rather than rules specifically designed around the concept of cloud storage.
+The rules applicable to BDs, investment advisers ("IAs") and entities regulated by the Commodity Futures Trading Commission ("CFTC") are recordkeeping rules and related interpretations and guidance on third-party providers of electronic storage, rather than rules specifically designed around the concept of cloud storage.

-For BDs, the core record-keeping rule for cloud governance purposes is Securities and Exchange Commission ("SEC") Rule 17a-4(f)(3) under the Securities Exchange Act of 1934, with a focus on Rule 17a-4(f)(3)(vii) and related SEC interpretation and staff guidance on electronic data storage providers, including a Division of Examinations ("Safeguarding Customer Records and Information in Network Storage — Use of Third-Party Security Features") OCIE alert.
-In November 2021, the SEC proposed amendments to this rule, although it does not reference cloud-related requirements specifically.
+For BDs, the core recordkeeping rule for cloud governance purposes is Securities and Exchange Commission ("SEC") Rule 17a-4(f)(3) under the Securities Exchange Act of 1934, with a focus on Rule 17a-4(f)(3)(vii) and related SEC interpretations and staff guidance on electronic data storage providers.
+This includes a Division of Examinations ("Safeguarding Customer Records and Information in Network Storage — Use of Third-Party Security Features") OCIE alert.

-In addition for BDs, Financial Industry Regulatory Authority ("FINRA") members continue to be governed by guidance previously issued by the National Association of Securities Dealers in conjunction with the New York Stock Exchange, which presents best practices for supervision and reminds them of functions that may not be outsourced to third parties, such as those functions that must be performed by registered persons.
-Even for functions that may be outsourced, FINRA member firms are not absolved of responsibility for these functions and they must implement supervisory procedures to ensure they are carried out compliantly.
+In addition to BDs, Financial Industry Regulatory Authority ("FINRA") members continue to be governed by guidance previously issued by the National Association of Securities Dealers in conjunction with the New York Stock Exchange.
+This guidance presents best practices for supervision and reminds FINRA members of functions that may not be outsourced to third parties, such as those that must be performed by registered persons.
+Even for functions that may be outsourced, FINRA members are not absolved of responsibility for these functions, and they must implement supervisory procedures to ensure they are carried out compliantly.
 There are also regulatory requirements concerning supervision (FINRA Rule 3110) and business continuity planning (SEC guidance and FINRA Rule 4370), as well as Regulation SP on privacy.
 The 2005 FINRA Outsourcing Guidance and the FINRA 2015 and 2018 Cybersecurity Reports provide requirements for BDs, particularly around controls and authentication.

 For IAs, they are subject to SEC Rule 204-2, which is the books and records rule for IAs.
 IA compliance with SEC Rule 17a-4, which is the BD rule, assures compliance with SEC Rule 204-2.

-For entities regulated by the CFTC/National Futures Association ("NFA"), there are four categories of applicable rules:
+For entities regulated by the CFTC/National Futures Association ("NFA"), there are four categories of applicable rules.
+They are as follows:

 For BDs, a checklist of key matters is as follows:

-BDs are currently required to: (i) preserve the records exclusively in a non-rewritable, non-erasable format; (ii) automatically verify the quality and accuracy of the storage media recording process; (iii) serialize the original and, if applicable, duplicate units of storage media, and time-date for the required period of retention the information placed on such electronic storage media; and (iv) have the capacity to readily download indexes and records preserved on the electronic storage media to any medium acceptable under the rule and as required by the SEC or self-regulatory organizations.
-An undertaking from the third party is a requirement of the rule.
-November 2021 SEC proposed amendments to this rule could eliminate the current requirement that electronic records of BDs be stored solely in a non-rewritable, non-erasable format, also known as "write once, read many" (or WORM) format.
-The undertaking may also be removed from the rule should amendments be finalized as proposed.
+BDs are currently required to (i) preserve the records exclusively in a non-rewritable, non-erasable format, (ii) automatically verify the quality and accuracy of the storage media recording process, (iii) serialize the original and, if applicable, duplicate units of storage media, and then time and date for the required period of retention the information placed on the electronic storage media, and (iv) have the capacity to readily download indexes and records preserved on the electronic storage media to any medium acceptable under the relevant rule and as required by the SEC or self-regulatory organizations.
+An undertaking from the third party is required under the rule.
+In 2022, the SEC made amendments to this rule that permit an "audit trail" exception to the current requirement that BDs' electronic records be stored solely in a non-rewritable, non-erasable format, also known as "write once, read many" (or WORM) format.

 IAs are generally subject to a more principles-based approach as opposed to the prescriptive approach of BDs.